mjcodelouisville/MJ--Nov-2018-Python-Program-Final-One-/README.md

 https://github.com/mjcodelouisville

-and select repository on MJ--Nov-2018-Python--Program-New-, Liquidity Risk of publicly traded stock.
+and select repository on MJ--Nov-2018-Python--Program-(Final One), Liquidity Risk of publicly traded stock.